 Middle Age Bulgaria

 Bulgaria played a significant role during the Middle Ages.
 From the 7th to the 14th century, Bulgarian kingdoms emerged and declined under various rulers.
-These monarchies were often at war with the Byzantine and Ottoman Empires before the Bulgarian state was eventually incorporated into the Ottoman Empire in the late 14th century.
+These monarchies were often at war with the Byzantine and Ottoman Empires before the Bulgarian state was eventually incorporated into the Ottoman Empire during the late 14th century.

 Nevertheless, the various Bulgarian Empires left their mark on Bulgarian culture and heritage, from the iconic Rila Monastery to the unique Cyrillic alphabet.